raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 Now that you can move the scout around the screen and draw trails, it is time to add icons to the map.

 1. You will need a new set of blocks for this part of the program, to listen for button pushes when the micro:bit is not tilted.
-Start by adding a `green glag clicked` block along with a `forever` block and an `if then` block.
+Start by adding a `green flag clicked` block along with a `forever` block and an `if then` block.

 ![program](assets/script_8.png)